kayalshri/tableExport.jquery.plugin/README.md

 The ``` excelstyles ``` option lets you define the css attributes of the original html table cells, that should be taken over when exporting to an excel worksheet (Excel 2000 html format only).

-To export in XSLX format [protobi/js-xlsx](https://github.com/protobi/js-xlsx) forked from [SheetJS/js-xlsx](https://github.com/SheetJS/js-xlsx) is used.
+To export in XSLX format [SheetJS/js-xlsx](https://github.com/SheetJS/js-xlsx) is used.
 Please note that the implementation of this format type lets you only export table data, but not any styling information of the html table.

 For jspdf options see the documentation of [jsPDF](https://github.com/MrRio/jsPDF) and [jsPDF-AutoTable](https://github.com/simonbengtsson/jsPDF-AutoTable) resp.